dw/csvmonkey/README.md

 By default a magical `Row` object is yielded during iteration.
 This object is only a window into the currently parsed data, and will become invalid upon the next iteration.
 Row data can be accessed either by index or by key (if `header=True`) using:

+If the CSV lacks a header, but dict-like behaviour is desired, pass a header field explicitly as `header=("a", "b", "c", "d")`.

 ```
 for row in reader:
     row[20]  # by index